michelpl/hiring-challenge/README.md

 - Split code in smallest components
 - Improve or use another pagination component
-- Add a burguer menu for mobile
+- Add a burger menu for mobile